 Bosnia and Herzegovina

-Oh how it’s Bosnia.
+Oh how it’s Bosnia and Herzegovina.
 You know you have to have the most beautiful and scenic bridges when one of your most visited towns is called Mostar, a name that literally translates to “bridge” in English.
-Bosnia, being the country with the most Islamic converts when the Ottoman Empire invaded the Balkans, naturally has the most epic old Turkish bridges.
+BiH, being the country with the most Islamic converts when the Ottoman Empire invaded the Balkans, naturally has the most epic old Turkish bridges.

 The view of the Mostar bridge from the humble beach below.